drhughes/University-Dissertation/README.md

+#Timetable Application
-The data CD contains all of the source code written by the author.
+###The data CD contains all of the source code written by the author.

 Example_Timetable_Printout.pdf is an example of the printout that the timetable application generates for a student ID